Salewa Mountain Trainer Lite Mid GTX

 Do You Need Waterproof Hiking Shoes?

 We get this question a lot: Do your hiking shoes or boots need to be waterproof, or can you do without?
-Hikers and backpackers fall on both ends of the spectrum: some prefer the unparalleled breathability...
+Hikers and backpackers fall on both ends of the spectrum—some prefer the unparalleled breathability of non-waterproof footwear, while others...

-Asolo Falcon GV Hiking Boot Review
+Asolo Falcon Evo GV Hiking Boot Review

 Best Backpacking Stoves of 2024

-Backpackers need a stove that is lightweight, dependable, and will get the job done quickly after a long day on the trail.
-Thankfully, the market is full of both time-tested models and newer...
+Backpackers need a stove that's lightweight, dependable, and will get the job done quickly after a long day on the trail.
+Thankfully, the market is full of both time-tested models and newer, more innovative designs.
+From all-in-one stoves made...

 Scarpa Zodiac Plus GTX Hiking Boot Review